defiweb/go-anymapper/README.md

 If both source and destination values implement the `MapTo` and `MapFrom` interfaces then only `MapTo` will be used.

-### Custom mapping functions

-If it is not possible to implement the above interfaces, custom mapping functions can be registered with the `Mapper.Mapper` map.
-The keys of this map are the types of the destination or source values, and the values are functions that return a `MapFunc` function that can map the source value to the destination value.

-If the function returns a `nil` value, it means that the mapping is not possible.
-If both the source and destination types are registered, the source type will be used first.
-If it returns a nil value, the destination type will be used.
-If neither of them returns a `nil` value, the mapping will fail.

 ### Default mapper instance

-The package defines the default mapper instance `DefaultMapper` that is used by `Map` and `MapRefl` functions.
+The package defines the default mapper instance `Default` that is used by `Map` and `MapRefl` functions.
 It is possible to change configuration of the default mapper, but it may affect other packages that use the default mapper.
-To avoid this, it is recommended to create a copy of the default mapper using the `DefaultMapper.Copy` method.
+To avoid this, it is recommended to create a new instance of the mapper using the `New` method.

 ## Examples